natalieagus/50005/docs/Problem Set/05-deadlock.md

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 <p>
-The Banker's Algorithm simulates whether granting a resource request would leave the system in a <strong>safe state</strong> — meaning there exists at least one sequence of process completions where every process can finish.
+The Banker's Algorithm simulates whether granting a resource request would leave the system in a <strong>safe state</strong>; meaning there exists at least one sequence of process completions where every process can finish.
 If no such sequence exists, the request is denied to avoid entering an unsafe (potentially deadlocked) state.
 </p>

 <p>
 Just because one process can finish does not mean the remaining system will remain safe.
-It may be that only that process can finish, and once it releases resources, the rest are still stuck — leading to an unsafe or deadlocked state.
+It may be that only that process can finish, and once it releases resources, the rest are still stuck, leading to an unsafe or deadlocked state.
 </p>

 <p>